caerwynj/notes/inferno-kernel.md

 and walk channels in its file system structure.

 ## VMachine

 	/os/port/dis.c:disinit

 Disinit opens '#c/cons' for stdin, stdout, stderr.
-Opens first dis program.
+It loads the first dis program.
-Enters vmachine().
-An infinite loop as the inferno scheduler for dis Progs.
+Enters `vmachine()`.
+Inside `vmachine()` is an infinite loop as the inferno scheduler for dis Progs.

+Whenever I/O needs to occur with a device the vmachine is released and another proc is handed control.
+When the I/O completes the proc will acquire the vmachine where it will wait until it is handed control.
-Release and Acquires the processor.
-Control of vmachine moves between kernel proces as they have work to do.
+Control of vmachine moves between kernel proces as they have work to do if a dis prog.

 ## Procs

 - [kproc](https://inferno-os.org/inferno/man/10/kproc.html)

 Inferno will run a number of kernel Procs, on different cores if available.
-The vmachine can only be running on one Proc at a time.
+The vmachine can only be running within one Proc at a time.
-The other Procs are typically waiting on IO.
+The other Procs are typically waiting on I/O.

 ### Proc Scheduler and Switching